S1D1T1/SingleWindow/DISCUSSION.md

 # Differences from SwiftUI Window() or WindowGroup() Scene

-You don't need to read this discussion in order to use SingleWindow.
+You don't need to read this document to use SingleWindow.
 There's no further instructions, but it can help to address what brought you here.
 In short:
 SwiftUI/ MacOS doesn’t easily enable the window behavior of common mac apps like iTunes or Calendar, where you could close the window and retrieve it with Cmd-0.